lexibank/pylexibank/faq.md

 ```

 This profile will try to normalize your data following the [CLTS](https://clts.clld.org) system, it assumes that data is provided in CLDF format, it takes entries in the column `form`, and also distinguishes three different contexts in which graphemes may occur, namely the beginning of a word, marked by `^`, the end, marked by `$`, and the rest.

+### Caveats in the creation of orthography profiles with context

 When correcting such a profile, you have to be careful to remind yourself of the greediness of the orthography profile algorithm provided by the `segments` package.

 If you have a minimal profile like the following one, the profile will fail in parsing the string `n̥ak`, when passed as a form in `lexibank`.